quonext/sphinx_quonext_theme/README.rst

 --------------------------

 I don't have a lot of time to maintain this project due to other responsibilities.
-I know there are a lot of Python engineers out there that can't code sass / css and are unable to submit pull requests.
+I know there are a lot of Python engineers out there that can't code sphinx-rtd-theme / css and are unable to submit pull requests.
 That said, submitting random style bugs without at least providing sample documentation that replicates your problem is a good way for me to ignore your request.
 RST unfortunately can spit out a lot of things